Thursday, June 18, 2026

 • Tactical attackers: Sicilian + King's Indian Defense.
 Sharp imbalance, kingside attacks, piece sacrifices.

 • Time-poor club players: Caro-Kann + Slav.
-The lowest-theory pair on this list.
+Among the lowest-theory pairs on this list.
 You can build a working repertoire in a weekend.

 • Hypermodern fans: Pirc/Modern (vs 1.e4) + Grunfeld (vs 1.d4).
 Let White build the center, then strike.

 • Old-school classical: 1...e5 + QGD.
-The defenses every grandmaster has played at some point.
+The defenses many grandmasters have played at some point.

 How to study your Black repertoire

 Once you've picked your two openings, the study process is straightforward: learn the main lines 8-12 moves deep, drill them until recall is automatic, then expand into sidelines as you encounter them in real games.
-Spaced repetition makes this dramatically faster than trying to brute-force memorize move trees.
+Spaced repetition, which applies the well-documented spacing effect, makes this faster than trying to brute-force memorize move trees.

 For deeper guidance on each step, see: